Richard-Sti/richard-sti.github.io/_pages/about.md

 {% include base_path %}

 Hi there!
 I'm Richard, a Physics masters student at [Ludwig-Maximilians-Universität München](https://www.en.uni-muenchen.de/), [Faculty of Physics](http://www.en.physik.lmu.de).
-My research interest lies in the interface between fundamental physics and machine learning, in particular by means of the gravitational-wave observations and cosmological surveys.
-On the theory side I am interested in theories of gravity and on the computational side in applying machine learning methods to Bayesian inference.
+My research interest lies in the interface between fundamental physics and machine learning.
+On the theory side I am interested in theories of gravity and on the computational side in applying machine learning to existing Bayesian inference methods.

 Research
 ======